 The second day will start with a visit to the Porabka-Zar pumped-storage plant, operated by PGE.
 After a welcome with refreshments and a technical briefing, there will be a visit to the plant, including the upper and lower reservoirs.
 Lunch will be at a nearby restaurant, after which the tour will continue to the Swinna Poreba flood protection and hydro dam, on the Skawa river, operated by RZGW Krakow.
 The group will have dinner at the Spisz Mansion, close to the Niedzica powerplant.

 On the third day after breakfast, the group will drive a short distance to Niedzica dam and powerplant, for a briefing and guided technical tour.

-The tour will continue to the picturesque town of Krakow, for lunch followed by an afternoon tour of some of the key sites in the charming old town, including the market square, and the Wawel Royal castle.
+The tour will continue to the picturesque town of Krakow, for lunch in the Kazimierz district, followed by an afternoon tour of some of the key sites in the charming old town, including the market square, and the Wawel Royal Castle and market square.

-Dinner and the overnight stay will be also in Krakow, where the tour will end after breakfast next day.
+Dinner will be held in the market square, followed by an overnight stay nearby, where the tour will end after breakfast the following day.